 In 2018, this tour also includes three moderately strenuous walks: one on the crest of a mountain, with views inland to the Monti Sibillini and down over some of the prettiest beaches on the Adriatic; one in a charming nature reserve; and one is a (real, not simulated) truffle hunt.
 The rewards are more than worth the effort, not least in helping work up appetites to enjoy Le Marche’s outstanding cuisine.

-If, in 2019, combining this tour with Courts of Northern Italy, car transfer from Bologna Airport to Ascoli Piceno on 19th May and overnight at Palazzo Guiderocchi.
+If combining this tour with Courts of Northern Italy, car transfer from Bologna Airport to Ascoli Piceno on 19th May and overnight at Palazzo Guiderocchi.

 Ascoli Piceno.
 Fly at c.
 10.45am (British Airways) from London Heathrow to Rome Fiumicino.
 Drive to Ascoli Piceno, an exceptionally attractive little city, ringed by rivers and wooded hills, where the first three nights are spent.